 Partner with other websites and blogs that are relevant to your niche

-Partnering with other companies that share your target audience can be a great way to expose your brand to users that otherwise wouldn’t have heard of you.
+Partnering with companies that share your target audience or other B2B lead generation companies can be a great way to expose your brand to users who otherwise wouldn’t have heard of you.

 To find a good partner, look for companies that are not your direct competitors but those that your target audience still engages with.
 When offering to make a guest post on another company’s blog or website, always show them your best articles so the editors can see what to expect from your guest posts.